…April 25, 2015, was a dark day in the history of Lalitpur – an earthquake damaged many beautiful buildings around Patan Durbar Square.

 Most of the current structures were built in the 17th century, during the reign of King Siddhinarasimha Malla and his son Srinivasa Sukriti.

-- Palace complex – palace in Patan, with three main courtyards (Mul Chowk, Sundari Chowk and Keshav Narayan Chowk) and many other structures – residential, temples and sanctuaries.
-Most impressive is Mul Chowk – the central courtyard with Bidya Temple in the centre.
+• Palace complex – a palace in Patan, with three main courtyards (Mul Chowk, Sundari Chowk, and Keshav Narayan Chowk) and many other structures – residential, temples, and sanctuaries.
+Most impressive is Mul Chowk – the central courtyard with Bidya Temple in the center.

-- Krishna Mandir – the most important temple in Durbar Square, built in 1637.
+• Krishna Mandir – the most important temple in Durbar Square, constructed in 1637.
 This temple has similarities to temples in Indian Sikhara style and is adorned with exquisite stone carvings and 21 golden pinnacles.
-Temple has three floors – first is devoted to Krishna, second – to Shiva and third – to Lord Buddha.
+Temple has three floors – first is devoted to Krishna, second – to Shiva, and third – to Lord Buddha.

-- Vishwanath Temple – this temple is devoted to Shiva and built in 1627.
+• Vishwanath Temple – this temple is devoted to Shiva and constructed in 1627.
 Roof struts are decorated with erotic carvings and inside the temple is stone linga.
 Entrance in the temple is guarded by two stone elephants.

 Cities and towns